Now celebrating our 14th Anniversary! Open studios week is 8-13 January 2018! All welcome!

 *Subject to Ballet4Life’s approval based on teachers’assessment of ankle strength

 A nice way in which to give yourself one hour of extensive effective enjoyable exercise by executing the classical ballet moves, learning new steps and vocabulary, and addressing core strength, muscle strengthening, alignment, and posture.
-Classical Ballet Barre exercises can stretch, tone, strengthen the body and memorising the sequences can keep the mind alert and stimulated.
+This class can help stretch, tone, and strengthen the body.
+Memorising the movement sequences can keep the mind alert and stimulated. it is geared to bridge the gap between our Beginner Ballet Courses and our Beginner Improvers classes so the clients feel more confident with the transition steps, movement through the dance studio, and more complicated series of steps put together,

 Done to lovely music and with mirrors to use as tools, ballet barres to hold onto for added stability and security, and good dance flooring to work on.
 Ballet4Life’s feedback and tips are given on an individual and group basis.
-This class is aimed to help you gain confidence; improve your strength, understanding of the basics, alignment, posture, and preparation for your centre exercises.
-The attainment of a good standard with ballet barre exercises helps any other dance or form of exercise you are practising and doing.
+This class is aimed to help you gain confidence; improve your strength, understanding of the basics, alignment, posture, and preparation for more difficult centre exercises.
+The attainment of a good standard with ballet barre exercises and centre practise helps any other dance or form of exercise you are practising and doing.

 Intermediate Ballet class drop-in